Catholics in Kerala mourn death of Pope Emeritus Benedict XVI | Politics

 Satheesan, in a Facebook post, said Benedict was a great theologian, scholar and a good shepherd leading believers to progressive ideas.

-While Raju, on his FB page, condoled the death, Augustine said he was pained to hear the tragic news.
+While Raju, on his Facebook page, condoled the death, Augustine said he was pained to hear the tragic news.

 ''He was the first Pope to abdicate his post in the history of the church and his life will continue to shine light on the world and church.
 Let us pray for the peace of his soul,'' Augustine said.